-(a) Conduct/Driving.
+- (a) Conduct/Driving.
 See the General Rules under G-5.
 "Causes for Disqualification", G-9.5.3.
 "Automatic Disqualifications" under "Protests" and G-6.1.
 "Traffic Laws".
-"Unsafe" driving is as determined by the event chairperson.

-(b) Driver's License and Age - Every driver must be at least 18 years of age and hold a valid driver's license (See G-2. through G-2.4.).

-(c) Number of People in Automobiles - Each automobile must have a driver and a navigator, both of whom are PCA members (or JPP or CAFP Parade entrants) and Parade registrants.
-No other passengers are allowed.

-(d) Traffic Violations - Entrants may be disqualified or otherwise penalized for in-motion traffic violations.

-(e) Accident - Entrants may be disqualified or otherwise penalized for being at fault in an automobile accident.

-(f) Passing - Passing within sight of a control station is permissible provided the passing is neither dangerous nor illegal.

-(g) Creeping - Unless permitted or required by the route instructions, stopping, within sight of a checkpoint is not permitted.
+"Unsafe" driving is as determined by the event chairperson. - (b) Driver's License and Age Every driver must be at least 18 years of age and hold a valid driver's license (See G-2, through G-2.4.). - license (See G-2. through G-2.4.). (c) Number of People in Automobiles - Each automobile must have a driver and a navigator, both of whom are PCA members (or JPP or CAFP Parade entrants) and Parade registrants.
+No other passengers are allowed. - (d) Traffic Violations Entrants may be disqualified or otherwise penalized for in-motion traffic violations. - (e) Accident Entrants may be disqualified or otherwise penalized for being at fault in an automobile accident. - (f) Passing Passing within sight of a control station is permissible provided the passing is neither dangerous nor illegal. - (g) Creeping Unless permitted or required by the route instructions, stopping, within sight of a checkpoint is not permitted.
 Also, if an automobile is approaching so slowly that the checkpoint workers judge that the automobile is creating a traffic hazard, the workers will wave in the automobile.
 If the automobile does not immediately accelerate, the penalty for stopping will be imposed.
-No penalty will be imposed if the stop was needed for safety or legally required.

-(h) Control Station Procedures - Contestants must pass the timing line for their time to be taken and stop where so instructed to receive the timing slip and other instructions (See R-8.1.2.
+No penalty will be imposed if the stop was needed for safety or legally required. - (h) Control Station Procedures Contestants must pass the timing line for their time to be taken and stop where so instructed to receive the timing slip and other instructions (See R-8.1.2.
 "Leg Info" and 8.1.3.
 "Departure").
-The procedures to be followed at control stations will be explained in the "generals".

-(i) Requests - Requests are allowed to maximize the safety of the event.

-(j) Automobile Numbers - Assigned automobile numbers must be in place before starting the rally.

-(k) Following - Entrants may be disqualified if found following another rally automobile rather than using the general and route instructions to determine the route.

-(I) Equipment - Any team found in possession of equipment not allowed in its class will be disqualified.
-(See R-2. for equipment allowed)

-(m) Seat Belts - All vehicle occupants must wear seat belts during the rally.
-Pre-runs - Entrants who chair, design or preview the rally course, as a driver or passenger, are ineligible tocompete.
+The procedures to be followed at control stations will be explained in the "generals". - (i) Requests Requests are allowed to maximize the safety of the event. - (j) Automobile Numbers Assigned automobile numbers must be in place before starting the rally. - (k) Following Entrants may be disqualified if found following another rally automobile rather than using the general and route instructions to determine the route. - (I) Equipment Any team found in possession of equipment not allowed in its class will be disqualified.
+(See R-2. for equipment allowed) - (m) Seat Belts All vehicle occupants must wear seat belts during the rally - (n) Pre-runs Entrants who chair, design or preview the rally course as a driver or passenger, are ineligible to compete.

 R-11.
 Timing And Scoring

+The computation for determining the elapsed time for each leg shall be performed by calculating the times, in minutes, between average speed changes to at least four decimal places (0.0001 minutes).
+Then add the successive times without rounding off until the total leg time is figured and then the total figure so reached shall be truncated to the second of 1/100th of a minute.
+In this final truncation. fractional parts of a unit shall be dropped.
+If an event uses "car zero times" (czt) or "restart times" these times are to be calculated as required above and these times are to be considered definitive times.
+The computation for determining the official time must be carried forward from a "restart time" or "car zero time" using the time exactly as given in the "restart/car/zero time" (using no fractional parts beyond what is shown in the "restart/car zero time").